 Some material on a Facebook page will not be considered advertising or marketing communications and complaints about such material will be considered by other bodies.
 For example, complaints about news reports, articles, editorials, letters, cartoons, images and other published material may be covered by the Australian Press Council, and, where appropriate, complainants will be referred to that Council for consideration of their complaint.
 See further information about the Australian Press Council and its complaints process.

-Each complaint will require consideration by the Bureau about whether the complained about component of the Facebook page amounts to advertising or marketing communications as defined in the Code of Ethics or is more properly considered by another agency.
+Each complaint will require consideration by Ad Standards about whether the complained about component of the Facebook page amounts to advertising or marketing communications as defined in the Code of Ethics or is more properly considered by another agency.

-A brief summary of the Bureau’s recent decisions on social media follows and the key issues and views of the Board are discussed below:
+A brief summary of the Community Panel’s recent decisions on social media follows and the key issues and views of the Community Panel are discussed below:

 Advertising to children

 - Facebook rules limit access to Facebook for people 13 and over.
-It is not relevant for the Board to consider that some parents allow children younger than this to create Facebook profiles or to use other people’s Facebook accounts.
+It is not relevant for the Community Panel to consider that some parents allow children younger than this to create Facebook profiles or to use other people’s Facebook accounts.
 This is the same approach as is applied in relation to classification ratings for television and cinema.
-The Board can only apply the provisions of the Code taking into account the classification and rating – and must make a decision based on the assumption that a parent or carer has followed the relevant classifications.
+The Community Panel can only apply the provisions of the Code taking into account the classification and rating – and must make a decision based on the assumption that a parent or carer has followed the relevant classifications.

 - However the theme, visuals and language of a Facebook page can still be considered to be directed primarily to children as the relevant Codes can require consideration of the content of advertising material not necessarily where the material is broadcast or published.

 - Facebook page owners are able to limit access to their pages to people 18 and above.
-If an advertiser had used such controls then the Board will assess the complaint on the basis that the material is directed to people 18 and over.
+If an advertiser had used such controls then the Community Panel will assess the complaint on the basis that the material is directed to people 18 and over.

 Discrimination and vilification (Section 2.1)

-- The prohibition on discrimination and vilification is an absolute one and if the Board considered that advertising or marketing communications contain material that is discriminatory or vilifying then a breach of the Code will be found and the material must be removed.
+- The prohibition on discrimination and vilification is an absolute one and if the Community Panel considered that advertising or marketing communications contain material that is discriminatory or vilifying then a breach of the Code will be found and the material must be removed.

-- Consider the ASB’s information on Discrimination and vilification for further information about what types of material the Board has considered amount to discrimination or vilification.
+- Consider Ad Standards' information on Discrimination and vilification for further information about what types of material the Community Panel has considered to amount to discrimination or vilification.

 Exploitative and degrading (Section 2.2)